ANSANJAY/TimerDesignAndImpl/1_Design1.md

 # Wheel Timer: Detailed Notes for Revision 📚🕒

 ## Introduction 🌟
-This segment of the video provides an in-depth look at a specialized data structure called the "Wheel Timer," which resembles a wall clock.
+This segment provides an in-depth look at a specialized data structure called the "Wheel Timer," which resembles a wall clock.
 It's designed to efficiently manage timing events, especially in the context of routing tables with millions of entries.

+Linux Timer + Wheel Data structure = Wheel Timer
 ---

 ## Basic Design of Wheel Timer 🎡